dcalde11/dcalde11.github.io/docs/index.md

 ## Introduction

-* To record entrys of data and with notes on how my contribution and perspective led to the completion regarding tasks and projects
+* This section includes my notes and observations for the light sensor automation project.
+My main tasks involved wiring and testing the electrical components, ensuring proper connections and stable signal readings from the sensor.
+I also worked on improving how the system reacted to changes in light to maintain smooth and reliable operation.
+Overall, this record outlines my contributions to the electrical setup and performance that supported the successful completion of the project.
 ### Project Summary

-* The sensor’s readings are sent to a microcontroller or smart blind controller, which uses the light data (and possibly temperature data from other sensors) to decide whether to open or close the blinds.
-By monitoring the brightness of the room, the system automatically adjusts the blinds to maintain a balanced temperature—reducing the need for heating when it’s cool and sunny.
-This automation also removes the daily task of manually opening and closing the blinds to manage light and comfort.
+* The sensor detects the light intensity in the environment and sends its readings to a control system that determines the appropriate position of the blinds.
+Using light data—and, in some cases, additional input such as temperature readings—the system automatically opens or closes the blinds to maintain a comfortable indoor balance.
+By monitoring brightness levels throughout the day, it helps regulate room temperature, reducing the need for heating when sunlight is available.
+This automation also removes the need for manual adjustment, improving both energy efficiency and overall comfort.
 * [EGR304 Team 105 Report
 Product Requirements](https://egr304-2025-f-105.github.io/Team105.github.io/04-Product-Requirements/)
 * [EGR304 Team 105 User Needs and Benchmarking](https://egr304-2025-f-105.github.io/Team105.github.io/03-User-Needs-and%20Benchmarking/)